Henry VIII

 Henry VIII (28 June 1491 – 28 January 1547) was King of England from 22 April 1509 until his death in 1547.
-Henry is best known for his six marriages, and for his efforts to have his first marriage (to Catherine of Aragon) annulled.
+Henry was a dominant and forceful monarch.
+He is also known for his six marriages and his efforts to have his first marriage, to Catherine of Aragon, annulled.
 His disagreement with Pope Clement VII about such an annulment led Henry to initiate the English Reformation, separating the Church of England from papal authority.
 He appointed himself Supreme Head of the Church of England and dissolved convents and monasteries, for which he was excommunicated by the pope.
-Henry is also known as the "father of the Royal Navy" as he invested heavily in the English fleet, establishing a standing navy which he expanded from seven to some fifty ships over his lifetime, and developed its command structure.

-Domestically, Henry is known for his radical changes to the English Constitution, ushering in the theory of the divine right of kings in opposition to papal supremacy.
-He also greatly expanded royal power during his reign.
-He frequently used charges of treason and heresy to quell dissent, and those accused were often executed without a formal trial by means of bills of attainder.
-He achieved many of his political aims through the work of his chief ministers, some of whom were banished or executed when they fell out of his favour.
+Born in Greenwich, Henry brought radical changes to the Constitution of England, expanding royal power and ushering in the theory of the divine right of kings in opposition to papal supremacy.
+He frequently used charges of treason and heresy to quell dissent, and those accused were often executed without a formal trial using bills of attainder.
+He achieved many of his political aims through his chief ministers, some of whom were banished or executed when they fell out of his favour.
 Thomas Wolsey, Thomas More, Thomas Cromwell, and Thomas Cranmer all figured prominently in his administration.

-Henry was an extravagant spender, using the proceeds from the dissolution of the monasteries and acts of the Reformation Parliament.
-He also converted the money that was formerly paid to Rome into royal revenue.
-Despite the money from these sources, he was continually on the verge of financial ruin due to his personal extravagance as well as multiple costly and largely unproductive wars, particularly with King Francis I of France, Holy Roman Emperor Charles V, King James V of Scotland and the Scottish regency under the Earl of Arran and Mary of Guise.
-At home, he oversaw the annexure of Wales to England with the Laws in Wales Acts 1535 and 1542 and was the first English monarch to rule as King of Ireland following the Crown of Ireland Act 1542.
+Henry was an extravagant spender, using proceeds from the dissolution of the monasteries and acts of the Reformation Parliament.
+He converted money that was formerly paid to Rome into royal revenue.
+Despite the money from these sources, he was often on the verge of financial ruin due to personal extravagance and costly and largely unproductive wars, particularly with King Francis I of France, Charles V, Holy Roman Emperor, King James V of Scotland, and the Scottish regency under the Earl of Arran and Mary of Guise.
+He founded the Royal Navy, oversaw the annexation of Wales to England with the Laws in Wales Acts 1535 and 1542, and was the first English monarch to rule as King of Ireland following the Crown of Ireland Act 1542.

-Henry's contemporaries considered him to be an attractive, educated and accomplished king.
-He has been described as "one of the most charismatic rulers to sit on the English throne" and his reign has been described as the "most important" in English history.
+Henry's contemporaries considered him an attractive, educated, and accomplished king.
+He has been described as "one of the most charismatic rulers to sit on the English throne" and his reign described as the "most important" in English history.
 He was an author and composer.
-As he aged, he became severely overweight and his health suffered.
-He is frequently characterised in his later life as a lustful, egotistical, paranoid and tyrannical monarch.
+As he aged, he became severely overweight and his health suffered, and was frequently characterised in his later life as a lustful, egotistical, paranoid, and tyrannical monarch.
 He was succeeded by his son Edward VI.